Mi Valle Vitales

 Unsettled Gallery Blog: Coming Soon!

 9/13/2013: Sadly, it appears that the blog is "on the back burner" so soon it won't be, but it will be forthcoming . . .)

 2/10/2013 update: We have a name for our new blog.
 It will be titled "Art Notes" to reflect our wide ranging interests in, and musings about, art.
 We're currently struggling a bit with WordPress, a blogging software product, but stay tuned here for progress updates.

-Unsettled Gallery and Studio; May 2013
+Unsettled Gallery and Studio; November 2013

 Unsettled Gallery is a unique, contemporary art gallery in southern New Mexico, displaying a diverse range of art styles and mediums by a select group of artists.